MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/ops-initiating-and-classifying-a-change-request.md

 ms.assetid: 16d49b02-a266-40d3-a81e-fdb9405d0e56
 ---

-# Initiating and Classifying a Change Request
+# Initiate and classify a change request in Service Manager

 >Applies To: System Center 2016 - Service Manager